Policy Tip Sheet: Tobacco Harm Reduction 101: Michigan

 As of January 9, 2020, the Michigan Department of Health and Humans Services (MDHHS) has reported 35 confirmed and 30 probable cases of vaping-related lung illnesses, including three deaths.
 MDHHS reports that 82.5 percent of 63 patients report using vaping products containing tetrahydrocannabinol (THC).
 Although, MDHHS provides information on substances vaped, other state health departments are also providing information on ages and genders.
 The Heartland Institute gives MDHHS a grade of B for information available on vaping-related lung illnesses.

 3. More Information Needed

 The most recent report on youth e-cigarette use in Michigan is from the 2017 Michigan Youth Risk Behavior Survey.
-In 2017, 44.5 percent of Michigan high school students reported using a vapor product on at least one occasion in the 30 days prior to the survey.
+In 2017, only 14.8 percent of Michigan high school students reported using a vapor product on at least one occasion in the 30 days prior to the survey.
 Only 2.9 percent of Michigan high school students reported daily e-cigarette use.
 More data is needed to understand the effects of public health campaigns on youth e-cigarette use.

 4. Youth Sales Miniscule

 From January 1, 2018 to September 30, 2019, the U.S. Food and Drug Administration (FDA) administered 6,125 tobacco age compliance inspections in Michigan, in which the agency used a minor in an attempt to purchase tobacco products.
 Of those, 1,241 or 20 percent, resulted in a sale to a minor.
 Of the violations, 182 (25 percent of violations and 5 percent of all compliance checks) involved the sale of e-cigarettes or vaping devices.
 The number of violations involving sales of cigars and cigarettes were 591 and 331, respectively, during the same period.